kubernetes/enhancements/keps/sig-windows/20190424-windows-cri-containerd.md

 ### Graduation Criteria

-### Alpha release (proposed 1.17)
+### Alpha release

+> Proposed for 1.18

 - Windows Server 2019 containers can run with process level isolation
 - TestGrid has results for Kubernetes master branch.
 CRI-ContainerD and CNI built from source and may include non-upstream PRs.
-- Support RuntimeClass to enable Hyper-V isolation for Windows Server 2019 on 2019

 ### Alpha -> Beta Graduation

+> Proposed for 1.19 or later

 - Feature parity with dockershim, including:
   - Group Managed Service Account support
   - Named pipe & Unix domain socket mounts
-- Support RuntimeClass to enable Hyper-V isolation and run Windows Server 2019 containers on Windows Server 1903
+- Support RuntimeClass to enable Hyper-V isolation
 - Publically available builds (beta or better) of CRI-ContainerD, at least one CNI
 - TestGrid results for above builds with Kubernetes master branch

 ##### Beta -> GA Graduation

+> Proposed for 1.20 or later

 - Stable release of CRI-ContainerD on Windows, at least one CNI
 - Master & release branches on TestGrid